rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 4. Commit the changes.

-5. Now open Argocd and check if the changes were synchronized.
-Click refresh if argocd has not synced the changes yet.
+5. Now open ArgoCD and check if the changes were synchronized.
+Click refresh if ArgoCD has not synced the changes yet.

 ![allure](./images/allure-argocd.png)